-Talent Development Secondary, a comprehensive school reform effort, has emerged after 15 years of research, applications and practices, well equipped to effectively respond to the needs of schools and districts seeking the strategies, tools, materials, supports and personnel needed to dramatically improve middle and high schools marked by low achievement and low graduation rates.
-This brief continues TDS’s track record by looking at the positive impacts experienced by Talent Development and Diplomas Now schools in the 2009-2010 academic year.
+Talent Development Secondary, a comprehensive school reform effort, has emerged after over 20 years of research, applications and practices, well equipped to respond effectively to the needs of schools and districts seeking the strategies, tools, materials, supports and personnel needed to dramatically improve middle and high schools marked by low achievement and low graduation rates.

 Talent Development Secondary (TDS) has been a partner for change in hundreds of schools in cities, suburbs, and rural areas across the country.